In celebration of the GameCube's 20th anniversary, we're republishing this reader-ranked list of the Top 50 GameCube games ever.

-The Nintendo GameCube launched in Japan in September 2001 and a couple of months later in North America.
+The Nintendo GameCube launched in Japan in September 2001 and a couple of months later on 18th November in North America.
 Unlucky Europeans wouldn't get their hands on it until the following year, but the wait was worth it for one of the best-looking video game consoles of all time.
 The NGC (sorry, GCN) is a beautiful, compact piece of kit.

 Eschewing the jack-of-all-trades direction of its contemporaries, the console concentrated on doing just one thing well: playing games.
 Its striking indigo colour, big chunky 'A' button, cute little discs and infamous carry handle ultimately worked against it in an era of sleek, all-in-one multimedia machines, but it was a powerful little box of tricks that played host to a fabulous library of games.
 This was the last time Nintendo put itself in direct competition with Sony and Microsoft in pure spec terms before changing tack with the Wii.